Azure/AppConfiguration-JavaScriptProvider/examples/README.md

 - [Azure App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-azure-app-configuration-create?tabs=azure-portal)

-Samples retrieve credentials to accessyour App Configuration store from environment variables.
+Samples retrieve credentials to access your App Configuration store from environment variables.
 Alternatively, edit the source code to include the appropriate credentials.
 See each individual sample for details on which environment variables/credentials it requires to function.

 ## Setup